-If you tried this Monster Cookies recipe or any other recipe, don’t forget to rate the recipe and let me know what you think.
+If you tried this The Best Gluten-Free Monster Cookies recipe or any other recipe, don’t forget to rate the recipe and let me know what you think.
 I love hearing from you!
 You can also follow me on PINTEREST, INSTAGRAM, and FACEBOOK for more crave-worthy content.

-Add dry ingredients to wet ingredients (quick oats, oat flour, baking soda, and salt).
-Then fold in m&m's and chocolate chips.
-Cover and freeze for 10 minutes or refrigerate for 30 minutes.
+Add dry ingredients to wet ingredients: quick oats, oat flour, baking soda, and salt.
+Then fold in m&m's and chocolate chips until evenly distributed throughout the dough.

-Line a baking pan with parchment paper.
-Then use a cookie scoop to measure dough and use hands to roll into dough balls.
-Place 2-inches apart on pan and use your hand to lightly press down on cookies to help them spread.
-Bake for 9-10 minutes – allow cookies to cool for 5-10 minutes before enjoying.
+Form cookie dough balls: Line a baking pan with parchment paper.
+Then use a cookie scoop to measure the chilled dough, then use your hands to roll into dough balls.
+Place the balls 2-inches apart on the pan and use your hand to lightly press down on cookies to help them spread.